CNURobotics/flexbe_turtlesim_demo/README.md

   This will launch the `FlexBE Turtlesim Demo`, which will move the turtle through a series of motions to generate a figure 8 pattern in full autonomy mode.
-  This example demonstrates using FlexBE to be used to control a system fully autonomously without operator supervision, and serves to verify that the installation is working properly.
+  This example demonstrates using FlexBE to control a system fully autonomously without operator supervision, and serves to verify that the installation is working properly.

 <img src="img/turtlesim_figure8.png" alt="Turtlesim figure 8 under FlexBE 'FlexBE Turtlesim Demo' behavior." width="250">